amalikb/ACIT4030_Machine_Learning_for_images_and_3D_data/README.md

 OneDrive Link: [ModelNet40+ShapeNet](https://hioa365-my.sharepoint.com/:f:/g/personal/s371145_oslomet_no/EmG1X7M9udFGiRuH8zP7zPABjvtgTVy4Ge6-lSa0a21cqQ)

 ## Script Description
 The PointNet - CNN trained models were performed on different computers.
-All the scripts are documented and stored in '*01.Submitted_Files*' folder.
+All the scripts are documented in '*.ipynb*' format and stored in '*01.Submitted_Files*' folder.

 Please update the directory with the corrsponding user name in order to run the script successfully!